MarkBaggett/504lab/docs/solution.md

 ```

 Once netcat connects the backdoor prints "TheFlagisBlack" followed by a random number.
 Hmm perhaps this backdoor must have been created by a 1980s punk rock band.
-Anyway now you can answer the next question.
+Regardless, now you can answer the next question.

 ```
 What is flag printed when you connect to the backdoor?
 TheFlagisBlack197168254